arotaru/scooter-simulator/README.md

 To stop, run:
 >docker-compose down

-- The repo at https://github.com/arotaru/config is used by the Network-Config-Server for configuration of managed services
+- The repo at https://github.com/arotaru/config is used by the charger-network-config Server for configuration of managed services